 Intuiface Player can be controlled in a variety of ways using the Share and Deploy Console.
 These capabilities are accessible in the information panel that appears whenever you select one or more devices in the "Manage My Players" view.
 To select more than one Player, filter by name/tag/platform/status, select the triangle in the lower-left corner of each Player you'll be targeting then click the "All selected devices" button.

-Deploy newer versions of Player for Windows using the Share and Deploy console.
+Deploy newer versions of Player for Windows or BrightSign using the Share and Deploy console.
 Never visit a kiosk in the field again!

 Force Player to restart.
 If Player was in Play Mode, it will return to Play Mode with the last run experience.

-On any PC running Player for Windows, you can force a Windows reboot.
-And if you have configured Player to autorestart - as described here - then after a reboot and Windows account login, Player will automatically restart.
+On any PC running Player, you can force a Windows reboot.
+And if you have configured Player to auto-restart - as described here - then after a reboot and Windows account login, Player will automatically restart.

 For Windows PCs, you can configure Player so that if the PC is rebooted - either intentionally or by accident due to a crash - Player will automatically start itself (after Windows account login).